cruisediary/HypeUI/README.md

-dropShadow                       | Applies a simple drop shadow with default styling removeShadow                     | Removes any shadow from the view debouncedAction                  | Adds debounced action to control events with specified delay
+dropShadow                       | Applies a simple drop shadow with default styling removeShadow                     | Removes any shadow from the view debouncedAction                  | Adds debounced action to control events with specified delay selection                        | Sets the selected segment index for segmented control (SwiftUI-style) pickerEnabled                    | Sets whether the segmented control is enabled selectedSegmentTintColor         | Sets the background color for the selected segment segmentedControlBackgroundColor  | Sets the background color of the segmented control momentary                        | Sets whether the control momentarily highlights segments when touched onSelectionChange                | Adds an action for value changed events

 ## Usage